yournextstore/new.store/docs/new-store-prd.md

 - **Input Processing:**
   - Accepts broad or specific descriptions, using defaults for vague inputs (e.g., generic store name, neutral theme).
 - **Output:**
-  - Generates a comprehensive JSON object conforming to the YourNextStore structure, including:
+  - Generates a comprehensive JSON object conforming to the Your Next Store structure, including:
     - Store name and description.
     - Theme (from a predefined set).
     - 2-3 categories (e.g., "Men," "Women" for clothing).